check-spelling-sandbox/materialize/doc/developer/design/20210714_reclocking.md

     Materialize CDC sources have explicit timestamps.

 The source-specific "gauges" of forward progress are useful, but they are not directly comparable.
-This document describes one framework for converting between gauges including in to and potentially out of Materialize's system timeline.
+This document describes one framework for converting between gauges including into and potentially out of Materialize's system timeline.

 ## Goals